-Director, The Voice
+Project Lead, The Voice

-Maggie Semple OBE
+Dr Maggie Semple OBE

 The narrative of being black in Britain has been written and rewritten by so many different people, but what we’ve yet to hear and see is a commentary built on good data that draws on themes that matter to Black people today.

 I-Cubed Ltd is a professional services company.
-Founded by two senior black women with extensive corporate experience and business acumen, I-Cubed provides tailored solutions to enable companies to transform themselves.
+Founded by two women with extensive corporate experience and business acumen, I-Cubed provides tailored solutions to enable companies to transform themselves.
 Solutions include race equity transformational programmes, agile inclusion audits and race intelligence training all underpinned by I-Cubed robust data and frameworks.

 The Department of Sociology at the University of Cambridge is is a world-leading centre for teaching and research in Sociology, which consistently ranks first in UK league tables.
 The Department offers undergraduate and postgraduate degree programmes and is committed to a socially-engaged, public-facing brand of Sociology.